senthil1729/NDVI-time-series-analysis/README.md

 # NDVI Time Series Analysis and Forecasting

-This project implements an NDVI (Normalized Difference Vegetation Index) time series analysis and forecasting tool using LSTM (Long Short-Term Memory).
+This project implements an NDVI (Normalized Difference Vegetation Index) time series analysis and forecasting tool using LSTM (Long Short-Term Memory) and Multi-head Attention.
 It combines satellite imagery data with weather information to predict future NDVI values for specified geographical areas.

 ## Features